 The following distribution requirements apply to students who matriculated to the School of General Studies before Fall 2003.
-New students matriculating after Fall 2003 should consult either the Pre-Summer 2012 GS Core Requirements page or the GS Core Requirements page.
+New students matriculating after Fall 2003 should consult either the Pre-Summer 2012 Core Requirements page or the Core Requirements page.

 Courses counted toward distribution requirements do not count toward the major and must be outside the major department, except for the cultural diversity requirement and the science requirement.
 Students can count two appropriate science courses in the major toward the science requirement.

 Courses may not be repeated for points, nor may course points be earned in subjects for which Advanced Placement credit has been granted.
 Advanced Placement credit may not be used to fulfill distribution requirements.
 Students cannot receive points for previous courses in which the content has been substantially duplicated, at Columbia or elsewhere.

 Within the first term of study, a student must satisfy preliminary requirements in English composition and mathematics either by passing placement tests or by completing designated courses.
 Students must take all placement tests during the first term of study, and the writing requirement must be begun upon matriculation.
 In consultation with an advisor, a student may postpone satisfying the math requirement by one additional semester.

 Some of the distribution requirements can be met with the appropriate Advanced Placement (AP) scores.
 For specifics, students should consult the AP Credit page for specific details about subject test areas, scores, advanced credit, and placement status.